-To connect to an external source, remove the cord from the storage compartment and plug it into a suitable 50-amp power receptacle to provide external power to the coach and converter/charger system.
+Plug the shore end of the cord (black plug end) into a suitable 50-amp power receptacle to provide external power to the coach and converter/charger system.

 NOTE: Some parks do not have 50-amp service available, so you will need to connect to a standard 30-amp service pole using an adaptor.